jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 Intel QSV Benchmarks on [Linux](https://www.intel.com/content/www/us/en/cloud-computing/cloud-computing-quicksync-video-ffmpeg-white-paper.html).

-On Windows you can use DXVA2/D3D11VA libraries for decoding instead of libmfx and HWA encoding on Windows requires libmfx.
-The DXVA2/D3D11VA libraries are currently not supported by of Jellyfin.
+On Windows, you can use the DXVA2/D3D11VA libraries for decoding and the libmfx library for encoding.

 CentOS may require [additional drivers](https://www.getpagespeed.com/server-setup/how-to-enable-intel-hardware-acceleration-for-video-playback-in-rhel-centos-8) for QSV.